octobercms/docs/services-mail.md

 <a name="mail-views"></a>
 ### Mail views

 Mail views reside in the file system and the code used represents the path to the view file.
-For example sending mail with the code **author.plugin:mail.message** would use the content in following file:
+For example sending mail with the code **author.plugin::mail.message** would use the content in following file:

     plugins/                 <=== Plugins directory
       author/                <=== "author" segment